m-lab/website/_pages/developers.md

 {"city": "Washington_DC", "url": "http://ndt.iupui.mlab1.iad05.measurement-lab.org:7123", "ip": ["4.35.238.203"], "fqdn": "ndt.iupui.mlab1.iad05.measurement-lab.org", "site": "iad05", "country": "US"}
 ```

 When the request arrives to mlab-ns, the geolocation of the user is automatically included in the HTTP headers by the Google AppEngine infrastructure.
-Note that the user is not required to consent to this information being sent.
+The mlab-ns logs are not governed by M-Lab's open-data policy.
+Queries to mlab-ns may be sent prior to acquiring user consent to run the actual test.
 Using the location from AppEngine, mlab-ns selects the best M-Lab server (according to various metrics) and redirects the user to the corresponding URL.
 Additional query parameters are available, which are detailed in the [M-Lab NS Design Document](https://github.com/m-lab/mlab-ns/blob/master/DESIGN_DOC.md).

 ### Where does M-Lab place servers?